-In case of serious incidents, teachers will submit a Serious Incident Report to the office for administration to review.
-The administration will consult with the teacher, meet with the student, and determine an appropriate course of action, including a meeting with the parent, suspension, expulsion, and referral to the appropriate juvenile authorities.
-Students for whom a Serious Incident Report has been filed will receive a "U" citizenship grade in the class in which the incident occurred.
+In the event of a serious incident, teachers will submit a Serious Incident Report to the office for administration to review.
+The administration will consult with the teacher, meet with the student, and determine an appropriate course of action, possibly including a meeting with the parent, suspension, expulsion, and referral to the appropriate juvenile authorities.
+Students for whom a

+Serious Incident Report has been filed will receive a "U" citizenship grade in the class in which the incident occurred.
 Students will receive community service and after school detention.
-Serious incident consequences will be determined on the severity of the incident.